 About The Everest Base Camp Trekking

-Trek to the Everest Base Camp is a journey of a lifetime for many.
-The trek has featured numerous international guide books, travel shows and vlogs thanks to its main attraction — Mount Everest, the tallest peak in the world.
-Because of Everest, the trail may look difficult for many.
-But the trek is moderately difficult and every fit person can do this trek with proper acclimatization.
+The Everest Base Camp Trekking is a journey of a lifetime for many.
+The trek has featured numerous international guide books, travel shows, and vlogs thanks to its main attraction — Mount Everest, the tallest peak in the world.
+Because of Everest, the trail may look complicated for many.
+But the trek is moderately complex; every fit person can do this trek with proper acclimatization.

-The trail that goes along the Dudh Koshi River valley is scenic with beautiful villages and lush forests rich in diverse flora and fauna.
-The trek provides you with an opportunity to meet and interact with Sherpas — the amazing climbers.
+The trail along the Dudh Koshi River valley is scenic, with beautiful villages and lush forests rich in diverse flora and fauna.
+The trek allows you to meet and interact with Sherpas — the fantastic climbers.

-The trek to the base camp of Mount Everest remains etched in your memory for a long because trekkers walk on the same trail used by Sir Edmund Hillary and Tenzing Norgay Sherpa, the first climbers of Mount Everest, and their climbing party nearly seven decades ago.
+The Mount Everest Base Camp Trekking remains etched in your memory for a long because trekkers walk on the same trail used by Sir Edmund Hillary and Tenzing Norgay Sherpa, the first climbers of Mount Everest, and their climbing party nearly seven decades ago.

 Though trekkers won’t be able to get good views of the mountains over the first two days of the treks, they find themselves surrounded by mountains on all other days.
 A scenic Himalayan visa welcomes trekkers no sooner than they climb beyond Namche Bazaar.
 In some places, they get 360-degree views of high Himalayan peaks.
 The most dominating peak after Namche is Amadablam which rises tall above all other peaks.

-The trek begins with a 40-minute flight to the Lukla airstrip.
-Furthermore, the trail then passes through the settlements of Chaurikharka and Cheplung to Phakding and then continues along the Dudh Koshi River to Monjo before making a climb to Namche Bazaar.
-From Namche Bazaar, the trail again drops again to Dudh Koshi River before making a climb to Tengboche.
+The Everest Base Camp Trekking begins with a 40-minute flight to the Lukla airstrip.
+Furthermore, the trail then passes through the settlements of Chaurikharka and Cheplung to Phakding.
+It then continues along the Dudh Koshi River to Monjo before climbing to Namche Bazaar.
+The trail drops to Dudh Koshi River from Namche Bazaar before climbing to Tengboche.

 Day 1: Arrival in Kathmandu (1310m)